Five Points Station Rehabilitation

 - New LED lighting for a brighter, safer, and more energy-efficient station

-- Improved platforms that are easier to maintain and longer lasting
+- Improved platforms, including new flooring, that are easier to maintain and longer lasting

 - New tile mosaics created by local artists

-- Restoration and cleaning of the historic Eiseman Façade, which was salvaged (dismantled and rebuild) during the demolition of several downtown Victorian department stores that made way for Five Points Station.
+- Restoration and cleaning of the historic Eiseman Façade, which was saved (dismantled and rebuilt) during the demolition of several downtown Victorian department stores that made way for Five Points Station.

 - New signage to improve wayfinding and accessibility